 - 13.5 It also means that TfN's reserve strategy must be managed in conjunction with the use of the annual core grant allocations.
 As core grant is the only discretionary resource TfN holds that can fund any and all expenditure.
 It follows that financial risk must primarily be managed through this resource. - 13.6 Following discussions with the DfT, it has been agreed that TfN will target a core cash balance of no less than £2m to be held as a reserve in any given year. - 13.7 This value was considered sufficient to allow for modest draws to be made in-year to meet un-budgeted opportunities that may arise, whilst also ensuring cash remained at bank to meet both unexpected costs and cash flow fluctuations. - 13.8 From year to year this reserve may be drawn upon in-year, or contributions made from surpluses, with adjustments being made in following years to replenish it. - 13.9 TfN's medium-term financial strategy is predicated on two central assumptions: - 1.
 Material programme activity will be resourced from discrete grant resource - a.
-Activity levels will be tailored to the funding available and any grant restrictions thereon
+Activity levels will be tailored to the funding available and any grant restrictions thereon - b.
+Accordingly, material programme activity will not require resource contributions from TfN's Core resource

-- b.
-Accordingly, material programme activity will not require resource contributions from TfN's Core resource - 2.
-Core grant funded activity will be reduced to sustainable levels once non-repeating activity has been tapered out of the budget - a.
-This includes aspirational development activity such as the residual work on the Strategic Development Corridors - b.
-This also includes formative organisational development activity, principally around the creation of TfN's Analytical Framework - 13.
-The principal variables to manage through the medium-term financial - strategy are therefore around the Core grant activity, and in particular how to align the reserve strategy with business plans to allow key priorities to be resourced whilst reducing the Core grant cost-base. - 13.
-TfN proposes to draw £1.1m from Core grant reserves in financial year - 2019/20, based on a brought forward Core grant reserve balance of £4.14m. - 13.
-This reserve balance has accumulated from prior year savings, and - planned underspends in 2018/19 following the reporting of forecast slipped activity.
-Drawing down on £1.1m of resource in 2019/20 will allow for a balanced budget, and further smaller draws into the future to allow for a managed reduction in the cost-base whilst absorbing forecast inflation. - 13.
-It is also proposed to earmark £0.30m of Core grant resource in - 2019/20 to support potential work on devolved powers activity.
+- Core grant funded activity will be reduced to sustainable levels once non-repeating activity has been tapered out of the budget - This includes aspirational development activity such as the residual work on the Strategic Development Corridors - b.
+This also includes formative organisational development activity, principally around the creation of TfN's Analytical Framework - 13.10 The principal variables to manage through the medium-term financial strategy are therefore around the Core grant activity, and in particular how to align the reserve strategy with business plans to allow key priorities to be resourced whilst reducing the Core grant cost-base. - 13.11 TfN proposes to draw £1.46m from Core grant reserves in financial year 2019/20, based on a brought forward Core grant reserve balance of £4.96m. - 13.12 This reserve balance has accumulated from prior year savings, and planned underspends in 2018/19 following the reporting of forecast slipped activity.
+Drawing down on £1.46m of resource in 2019/20 will allow for a balanced budget, and further smaller draws into the future to allow for a managed reduction in the cost-base whilst absorbing forecast inflation. - 13.13 It is also proposed to earmark £0.30m of Core grant resource in 2019/20 to support potential work on devolved powers activity.
 This is likely to be a significant piece of work, but is not sufficiently developed at this stage to be included in the budget proposals.
 Earmarking resource within the budget would allow TfN to draw down on resource as and when it is required.
-Should a decision be made that the resource is not required, the earmarked reserve could be released to support other priorities. - 13.
-The following table highlights forecast core grant requirements, - resource, and the associated requirements for reserve support:
+Should a decision be made that the resource is not required, the earmarked reserve could be released to support other priorities.

 2019/20 £m 2020/21 £m 2021/22 £m

-Core Grant Requirements £11.11 £10.26 £10.41
+Core Grant Requirements £11.46 £10.39 £10.54

 Resource

 Annual Core Grant -£10.00 -£10.00 -£10.00

-Deficit £1.11 £0.26 £0.41
+Deficit £1.46 £0.39 £0.54

-Reserves:
+Reserves: Core Grant Reserve